 Imagine drinking water from your ZeroWater Filter and suddenly notice something is different in its taste than what you expect.
-Don’t worry too much as the problem is most likely time to change your filter and clean your device.
+Don’t worry too much as the problem is most likely time to change your ZeroWater filter and clean your device.
 When ZeroWater’s filters get dirty after rounds of purifying filtration, you may notice a difference in taste.
 Tap water contains various types of metals, and minerals.
-These substances can change the taste of your water and sometimes cause it to be acidic or fishy.
+These substances can change the taste of your water and sometimes cause it to be acidic, fishy, or have a lemon-like taste.
 If after you filter water through your ZeroWater filter, it is likely a sign that your water filter is reaching the end of its lifespan.

 How to Care for Your ZeroWater Device